ehsan11100/AdGuard/Docker.md

 ## <a href="#configuration" id="configuration" name="configuration">Additional Configuration</a>

-Upon the first run, a file named `AdGuardHome.yaml` will be created, with default values written into it.
+Upon the first run, a file with the default values named `AdGuardHome.yaml` is created.
 You can modify the file while your AdGuard Home container is not running.
 Otherwise, any changes to the file will be lost because the running program will overwrite them.

-Settings are stored in [YAML], possible parameters that you can configure are listed on [this page][conf].
+The settings are stored in the [YAML] format.
+The documentation describing all configurable parameters and their values is available on [this page][conf].

 [YAML]: https://yaml.org
 [conf]: https://github.com/AdguardTeam/Adguardhome/wiki/Configuration

 ##  <a href="#dhcp" id="dhcp" name="dhcp">DHCP Server</a>

 If you want to use AdGuardHome's DHCP server, you should pass `--network host` argument when creating the container: